|

 speed test above can show you this.

-Once you start to understand your lines characteristics it's quite simple.
+Once you start to understand your broadband lines' characteristics it's quite simple.

 For example.
 My line normally sync's (connects) at around 6,100kbps.